-Two-factor authentication is an amazing little tool in helping keep your business secure and you should use it whenever possible.
-Two-factor authentication is basically when a site will send you a PIN to input on logging in as well as your password and it is an feature that Magento supports and is mandatory from M2.4.0 on the admin panel.
+Two-factor authentication is an amazing little tool in helping keep your business secure and, you should use it whenever possible.
+Two-factor authentication is basically when a site will send you a PIN to input on logging in as well as your password.
+It is a feature that Magento supports and is mandatory from M2.4.0 on the admin panel.

-Follow this link for a guide on setting up two-factor authentication by CLOUDWAYS - https://www.cloudways.com/blog/magento-two-factor-authentication/
+Follow the link for a guide on setting up two-factor authentication by CLOUDWAYS on anything pre M2.4.0- HERE.

 #6 - Get creative

-Use different passwords for different accounts, yeah it can be annoying having to remember them all but having just one password to rule them all is not good security!
-When your Facebook password is also your admin panel password all it takes is for someone to get into your Facebook and your whole business is compromised.
+Use different passwords for different accounts.
+Yes, it can be annoying having to remember them all but having just one password to rule them all is not good security!

 #7 -Memories, all alone in the moonlight!

-Don't store your passwords, either physically or digitally as these are easily stolen, lost or passed onto undesired parties, giving hackers easy access to your store and other accounts.
-However if you just have too many passwords to remember you can always sign up to a password manager like lasspass, bitwarden or Keeper meaning you will only need to remember the one master password while the others are securely stored.
+Don't store your passwords!
+Either physically or digitally as these are easily stolen, lost or passed onto undesired parties, giving hackers easy access to your store and other accounts.
+However, if you simply have too many passwords to remember, you can always sign up to a password manager.
+Some of the services available are LastPass, Bitwarden or Keeper, you will only need to remember the one master password while the others are securely stored.

 #8 - If you've got it, use it

-If you use a mobile device to work from then make sure you secure it with a strong password/number or when possible enable fingerprint or facial recognition.
+If you use a mobile device to work then make sure you secure it with a secure password/number or when possible, enable fingerprint or facial recognition.